craftcms/commerce/docs/adding-to-and-updating-the-cart.md

 </form>
 ```

-While using multi-add the same rules apply for updating a quantity vs adding to cart, based on the uniquessness of the options signature and purchasableId.
+While using multi-add the same rules apply for updating a quantity vs adding to cart, based on the uniquessness of the options `signature` and `purchasableId`.

 As shown in the example above,  a unique index key is required to group the purchasable ID to its related `notes` and `options` and `qty` param.
 Using `{{loop.index}}` is an easy way to do this.